herbglitchYT/archeus_videos/0000_vector/Script.md

 My definition of a vector is a expandable array.
 For math vectors I use `vector2` and `vector3`.
 I'll be writing this in C, but the concepts should easily be transferred to any other language.

 # How does a vector work
-Lets say we have an array size four that holds clothing articles, because arrays are set size, we can't add to the array, so the fix in this example we will use is a vector.
-A vector will double the size of the array and copy the contents over, so that now socks can fit.
+Lets say we have an array of size four that holds clothing articles and is filled, because arrays are set size, we can't socks to this already filled array.
+So the fix in this example we will use is a vector.
+A vector will double the size of the array and copy the contents over, and now the socks can fit.
 We can use the same idea for downsizing the array, when removing from the array if we are less than half the space, we can free up that memory by creating an array half the size and copying the contents over.

 # Description stuff
 In the description I have included a repository that holds, boilerplate for this project, the script I am reading, the finished project we will make, and all other related files.